Associate in Science Degree

 The Valencia Nursing Program was organized in 1970 with the first nursing class of 44 students admitted in September 1971.
 The nursing program was implemented in response to the closure of a local diploma program offered by Orange Memorial Hospital, now Orlando Regional Health Care System.
 The program added a Licensed Practical Nurse bridge option in the Fall of 1983.
 Today, Valencia's program is one of the best for preparing men and women for a nursing career, by connecting students directly to situations nurses face today.
 The program offers real-life lessons to help nurses build skills and confidence.

-The Program Guides and application information for the Generic Track and for the Advanced Standing Track may be found at http://valenciacollege.edu/west/health.
+The Admission Guides and application information for the Generic Track and for the Advanced Standing Track may be found at http://valenciacollege.edu/west/health.

-There are no deadlines to apply to the Generic Track Nursing program.
 Students submit applications once all of the admission criteria and Test of Essential Academic Skills requirements have been met.
 Valencia admits 120 students to the Generic Nursing Track in the Fall term, 120 students in the Spring Term, and 70 students in the Summer Term.
-We are currently accepting applications for Spring 2015.
+Please visit http://valenciacollege.edu/west/health for the most current information on applying to the Generic Track Nursing program.